borgbackup/borg/docs/internals/data-structures.rst

 Lastly, cache_ invalidation is handled by noting which feature flags were and which were not understood while manipulating a cache.
-This allows one to detect whether the cache needs to be invalidated, i.e. rebuilt from scratch.
+This allows borg to detect whether the cache needs to be invalidated, i.e. rebuilt from scratch.
 See `Cache feature flags`_ below.

 The *config* key stores the feature flags enabled on a repository: